edublancas/edublancas.github.io/_resume/resume.md

 *Research Assistant (Advisor: Liam Paninski)* \hfill Sep 2017 - Present

 * Maintainer of [YASS](https://github.com/paninski-lab/yass): an automated Python spike sorting library built on top of SciPy, scikit-learn and TensorFlow.
 Responsible for managing the project in the internal team and the external community
-* Apply Machine Learning methods to improve automated spike sorting
+* Apply Machine Learning algorithms to scale spike sorting for big datasets

 **Krieger** \hfill Mexico City, MX